FAQs

 The CEFC does not give grants.
 We are an investor, in both debt and equity, and work to deliver a positive return for taxpayers across our portfolio.

-As a small organisation, we have a limited ability to respond to all enquiries.
+We have a limited ability to respond to all enquiries.

 Before contacting us, please be sure to read both our investment guidelines and policies.